 In this article, I’m going to share with you the typical consultant spiel on building an internal price management function.
 As a result, you can say “Thanks, but no thanks!” to years of problems, strife, and underwhelming profit results when you start to hear the pitch.

-Why you need to disregard what most consultants and managers say about building a pricing function
+Profitable Growth: Why do you need to disregard what most consultants and managers say about building a pricing function?